hibrid/openconnect_totp/README.md

 - Storing passwords and secrets in plain text files poses a security risk.
 It is strongly recommended to encrypt these files and modify the scripts to decrypt them when needed.
 Consider using secure encryption mechanisms and storing the encryption keys separately.
 - Regularly monitor the access to the password file and TOTP secret file to detect any unauthorized access attempts.
 - When providing the path to the password file during the installation process, ensure that the file is stored in a secure location with limited access permissions.
+- Keep the TOTP secret confidential and do not share it with anyone.
+If the secret is compromised, generate a new secret and update it in the VPN configuration.